 The Glendale wrongful death attorneys at The Law Offices of John Phebus understand that the loss of a loved one can be devastating both emotionally and financially.
 If the deceased was a major wage earner in the family, it can be nearly impossible to financially recover from exorbitant medical bills and funeral expenses.
 Placing a dollar figure on the life of a loved one can be a frustrating and confusing experience.
 Let us worry about the legal process while you focus your attention on grieving your loss.

-Peoria Fatal Accident Attorneys
+Glendale Fatal Accident Attorneys

-If your loved one was fatally injured in a motor vehicle accident, due to medical malpractice or through another serious accident, it is wise to seek the counsel of an experienced wrongful death lawyer in Glendale.
+If your loved one was fatally injured in a motor vehicle accident, due to medical malpractice or through another serious accident, it is wise to seek the counsel of an experienced Glendale wrongful death lawyer.
 Once liability has been determined after a thorough examination of the accident, we will negotiate a beneficial settlement with the at-fault party’s insurance carrier.
 If a settlement cannot be reached, we are fully confident in our ability to represent you in court.
 It is our goal to recover the maximum monetary compensation possible in your situation to provide financial stability for your family following this devastating loss.

 Who Can File for Wrongful Death?